10 Lululemon Post-Holiday Specials That Are Too Good to Be True - E! Online

 Invigorate High-Rise Crop 23-Inch (Select Colors)

 With fast-drying, cool-to-the-touch fabric, any workout will seem a bit more bearable!
-We love this evergreen hue for the winter months.
+We love this pattern for the winter months.

-Metal Vent Tech Long Sleeve Shirt 2.0 (Select Colors)
+Metal Vent Breathe Long Sleeve Shirt

 Thanks to fabric made with Silverescent™ technology, which inhibits the growth of odor-causing bacteria, you can freely give out post-workout hugs without feeling embarrassed.
 Plus, this long-sleeve will come in handy on those early morning runs!